CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: The CLAMP Model

 \textbf{Visuo-Haptic Fusion Strategy.} {We explore finetuning CLIP and fusing it with the haptic encoder.
 While CLIP underperforms in comparison with GPT-4o in Table~\ref{tab:all_results}, it enables learning a visuo-haptic representation with high-dimensional embeddings.
 We compare the CLAMP model to a setup where a finetuned CLIP encoder is fused with the haptic encoder, using high-dimensional embeddings from both.
 The CLAMP model outperforms the CLIP-based fusion, suggesting that fusing higher-dimensional features does not necessarily lead to better performance.}

 \textbf{Testing on Held-out Objects.} {We train a new CLAMP model on a dataset split into training, validation, and test sets by objects rather than by contact instances.
-The CLAMP model outperforms the vision-only baseline on the new test set, suggesting that our model can infer object material when tested on novel objects. }
+The CLAMP model outperforms the vision-only baseline on the new test set, suggesting that our model can infer object material when tested on novel objects. {The CLAMP model’s 3\% accuracy improvement over the vision-only baseline is statistically significant with $p \:\textless \: 0.05$ (using the Wilcoxon-Signed Rank test)}.

-\textbf{Transferring the Haptic Encoder to Compliance Recognition.} We next consider whether our haptic encoder, which was trained for material classification, can also be used for object compliance recognition.
+\textbf{Transferring the Haptic Encoder to Compliance Recognition.} We show that our haptic encoder, which was trained for material classification, can be transferred to recognize object compliance.
 We train a new classification head on the frozen haptic encoder using object compliance recognition labels (\texttt{soft} and \texttt{hard}) from the CLAMP dataset.
-The haptic encoder achieves an accuracy of 0.88 on the test set and an nMCC score of 0.869, suggesting that our haptic encoder learns representations that are applicable beyond material recognition.
+The haptic encoder achieves an accuracy of 0.88 on the test set and an nMCC score of 0.869.
+This result suggests that our haptic encoder learns representations that are applicable beyond material recognition.

 \textbf{Analyzing CLAMP Model Uncertainty.} Uncertainty quantification is important for robot manipulation tasks to reduce failures ~\cite{ren2023robots}.
-To assess whether CLAMP model predictions carry useful uncertainty signals, we mark a prediction as \emph{uncertain} if the corresponding softmax probability is less than a threshold $p_1$, or if the difference between the largest and next largest softmax value is less than a threshold $p_2$. {Filtering predictions increases the model test accuracy from 0.73 to 0.82, and the nMCC from 0.85 to 0.90, while retaining $75\%$ of predictions.} We outline the values of $p_1$ and $p_2$ in the appendix.
+To assess whether CLAMP model predictions carry uncertainty signals, we mark a prediction as \emph{uncertain} if the corresponding softmax value is less than a threshold $p_1$, or if the difference between the two largest softmax values is less than a threshold $p_2$. {Filtering predictions increases the model test accuracy from 0.73 to 0.82, and the nMCC from 0.85 to 0.90, while retaining $75\%$ of predictions.} {Refer to Appendix \ref{appendix:model_training} for values of $p_1$ and $p_2$.}